hreyesm/google-forms-automation/README.md

     }
     ```

 - **Fixed and Probabilistic Fill Patterns:** Can be filled out from a fixed value, based on the probability assigned to each individual option, or, in the case of grid-type questions, a combination of both.
 For probability-based filling, all options must be listed followed by their respective probabilities so that the sum of the `"probabilities"` array equals **1.0**.
-The following JSON snippet, for example, ensures that there is a 40% chance that the script will fill "Option 1", a 30% chance that it will fill "Option 2", a 20% chance that it will fill "Option 3", and a 10% chance that it will fill "Option 4":
+The following JSON snippet, for example, ensures that there is a 40% chance that the script will choose "Option 1", a 30% chance that it will choose "Option 2" a 20% chance that it will choose "Option 3", and a 10% chance that it will choose "Option 4":

   ```
   "answer": {